 What to Do in Bali in December

-With the chance to celebrate Christmas and ring in the New Year in a tropical paradise, it’s no surprise that December is peak tourist season in the Island of the Gods!
+With the chance to celebrate Christmas and ring in the New Year in a tropical paradise, it’s no surprise that December in Bali is peak tourist season in the Island of the Gods!
 And that is especially true towards the end of the month.

 But another one of the highlights of visiting Bali is the chance to stumble upon an unexpected ceremony or festivity.
 However, they are far too many – and localized – to list.

 But every month there is at least one island-wide Hindu celebration.
-And December in no exception.
+And Bali in December in no exception.
 While they aren’t targeted at foreign tourists, they can be a feast for the eyes.
 So keep your eyes open.
 And have your camera ready!

 Denpasar Festival – Ongoing